 Steps

-You can also use this paste whenever dealing with turmeric stains on the kitchen counter or some other material in the kitchen.
+Pro Tips: You can also use this paste to address turmeric stains on kitchen counters or other surfaces.

 Getting Rid of Turmeric Stains Using Vinegar